SUSE/scf/README.md

   vagrant ssh
   ```

-5. Navigate to the `~/hcf` directory and run the `make vagrant-prep` command.
+5. On the VM, navigate to the `~/hcf` directory and run the `make vagrant-prep` command.

   __Note:__ You need to run this command only after initially creating the VM.

-6. Start HCF using the `make run` command.
+6. On the VM, start HCF using the `make run` command.

 ## To Deploy HCF on OS X Using VMWare Fusion